Culture of Singapore: Racial harmony

 Singapore is a secular immigrant country.
 The main religions in Singapore are Buddhism, Christianity, Islam, Taoism, and Hinduism.
 Respect for different religions and personal beliefs is heavily emphasised by the government.
+Nevertheless, critics assert that the ethnic Chinese majority, which forms nearly 75% of the population, enjoys Chinese privilege over other races.

 To demonstrate the importance of imparting racial harmony knowledge to the youths, schools in Singapore celebrate Racial Harmony Day on 21 July annually.
 Students come to school dressed in different ethnic costumes, and some classes prepare performances regarding racial harmony.

 Democracy, peace, progress, justice and equality

 The concepts of democracy, peace, progress, justice and equality are enshrined as stars in the Singapore national flag.
 Freedom in the World ranked Singapore 4 out of 7 for political freedom, and 4 out of 7 for civil liberties (where 1 is the most free), with an overall ranking of "partly free".
 Reporters without Borders ranked Singapore 153rd out of 180 countries in their Press Freedom Index for 2015.

 Ethnic areas

 Singapore has several distinct ethnic neighbourhoods, including Katong, Kampong Glam, Geylang Serai, Chinatown and Little India.

 Both Geylang Serai and Kampong Glam are the focal points of the Malays in Singapore.
 A Malay Heritage Centre in Kampung Glam showcases the history and cultural exposure of the Malays, who are indigenous to the land.
 Both areas feature an annual month long Hari Raya Bazaar, during the fasting month of Ramadan.
 This is patronised by Malays and also other races.

 Katong is home of the Peranakans, and the neighbourhood's identity is shaped by its unique architecture – colourful two-storey shophouses, colonial bungalows, intricate motifs and ceramic tiles.
 It was designated as a national heritage conservation area by the Singapore Government in 1993.

 Little India is known and patronised by all races within the population for its thalis – South Indian "buffets" that are vegetarian and served on the traditional banana leaves.
 These neighbourhoods are accessible by public transport, especially by the Mass Rapid Transit (MRT).

 Singapore's Chinatown is an ethnic neighbourhood featuring distinctly Chinese cultural elements and a historically concentrated ethnic Chinese population.
 Chinatown is located within the larger district of Outram.

 Ethnic enclaves from the British colonial era, akin to those seen in major cities in many Western countries, are largely non-existent.
 The remnant "enclaves" such as Little India, Chinatown and Kampong Glam are now mainly business hubs for their respective ethnic groups and preserved for historic and cultural reasons.
-The Housing Development Board enforces the Ethnic Integration Policy (EIP) to "preserve Singapore’s multi-cultural identity and promote racial integration and harmony" and sets proportions for each ethnic group in each housing estate.
+The Housing Development Board enforces the Ethnic Integration Policy (EIP) to "preserve Singapore's multi-cultural identity and promote racial integration and harmony" and sets proportions for each ethnic group in each housing estate.